ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 # Sample data
+We can already comment that the small number of countries of the dataset could be an issue.
+Two questions can be raised:
+* Is the set of 23 countries a good representation of the diversity of the 195 recognized countries?
+* Are there enough countries in the chosen sample?

 > Obviously, these findings are hypothesis-generating only and will have to be tested in a prospective, randomized trial
 >
 > It remains to be determined whether the consumption of chocolate is the underlying mechanism for the observed association with improved cognitive function.